-Tennessee Clinical Research Center (TCRC), the research arm of the Center, routinely conducts clinical research studies for acne with some of the newest medicines in the industry.
+Tennessee Clinical Research Center (TCRC), the research arm of the Center, routinely conducts clinical research studies for acne with some of the newest medicines and procedures in the industry.
 For more information call TCRC at 615-383-9660 or visit www.tnclinicalresearch.com to view the current list of studies.
 To learn more about how the dermatologists at Gold Skin Care in Nashville can help you overcome your acne, get in touch with us today by contacting us online.